A Neutral Education?

 The presence of “secular” book recommendations is not, itself, reason enough for such objections.
 After all, such Christian publishers as Greenleaf Press, Canon Press, and Veritas Press have always sold books that are not written from an explicitly Christian perspective, and Christian parents (the same ones protesting the “secular” nature of The Well-Trained Mind) buy and use these books.
 Veritas Press, while asserting that “Should God fail to exist, the certainty of two plus two equalling four would no longer be with us,” nevertheless sells the Saxon math program, which never specifies the philosophical grounds for all those math fact drill sheets.
 Canon Press sells John Milton Gregory’s Seven Laws of Teaching, which isn’t explicitly Christian in content — and our own book, “secular” though it may appear.

 But both of these publishers also provide a central story of Christianity around which various resources (both secular and Christian) are organized.
 In contrast, our book — while insisting that neutrality is impossible, and that issues of faith and belief must be central in classical education — nevertheless refrains from laying out a Christian theology of knowledge.
-As Doug Wilson truly points out in “The Biblical Antithesis in Education,” such a theology of knowledge is vital for true education to take place:

-While it’s true that Norton copy editors changed my wording and eliminated some specifically Christian theological points, I do not want to claim that the final form of The Well-Trained Mind is “Norton’s fault.”
+While it’s true that Norton copy editors changed my wording and eliminated some specifically Christian theological points, I do not want to claim that the final, essentially non-sectarian form of The Well-Trained Mind is “Norton’s fault.”
 Given that I signed the contract and spent the advance, I’d be in an entirely indefensible position if this were the case.
 I would have “sold out” to a secular publisher for the sake of finding a wider readership, allowing my own convictions to be “cleansed” so that I could go and cash Norton’s advance check.

 In fact, The Well-Trained Mind reflects a deep commitment to Christ-centered education and accurately portrays my own convictions about what Christian education should be.
 There is an integrating principle to the book, but it is one that grew out of our own experience as faithful members of a Christian community — and I think it is one that many Christians will feel uncomfortable with.